 The Rev. Dr. Jan Carlsson-Bull began her ministry with us last year.
 The first full-time minister to serve our church in almost a half-century, Jan has brought her incredible energy and insight to this congregation as we continue the tradition of this church in extending our liberal religious message to the wider community.
 Jan publishes a monthly newsletter message and leads our Sunday morning worship three Sundays a month.

-NEXT SUNDAY AT UU MERIDEN - "Point - Counterpoint" Rev Dr. Jan Carlsson-Bull
+NEXT SUNDAY AT UU MERIDEN - "Awakening" - An Intergenerational Celebration of Easter Rev. Dr. Jan Carlsson-Bull

 Learn more about our Religious Education Programs HERE.

 IN SOLIDARITY WITH OUR UNITARIAN UNIVERSALIST BROTHERS AND SISTERS IN UGANDA